 Marine Deinyan, soprano at the Yerevan Armenian National Academic Opera.
-Winner of the int.
-Bellini Competition, has performed in Carnegie Hall.
+Winner of the international Bellini Competition, has performed in Carnegie Hall.
 Honored Artist of the Republic of Armenia.

 Christer Wikmark, tenor, performs regularly in churches in Stockholm and has given many solo concerts.
-For several years a member of Jacqueline Delman’s Opera Workshop, Performed at the Komitas Festival, Yerevan.
+For several years a member of Jacqueline Delman’s Opera Workshop he has also performed at the Komitas Festival, Yerevan.

 Repertoire | Svarta lådan